Ruben Brandt, Collector

-Ruben Brandt, Collector (Ruben Brandt, a gyűjtő) is a 2018 English-language Hungarian animated crime thriller film directed by Milorad Krstić.
+Ruben Brandt, Collector (Ruben Brandt, a gyűjtő) is a 2018 independent English-language Hungarian animated crime thriller film directed by Milorad Krstić.
 It is the first feature film of the Slovenian-born director, who previously won a Silver Bear for Best Short Film at the Berlin International Film Festival in 1995.
 The film tells the story of a psychotherapist who enlists creative thieves to steal the paintings that are haunting his dreams.

 Plot

 Unlikely as it seems, Ruben Brandt travels by train along with Duveneck's Whistling Boy and is attacked by Velázquez's Infanta Margarita Teresa.
 It is revealed that he had been having a nightmare.

 Acrobatic thief Mimi steals Cleopatra's Fan from the Louvre Museum.
 She had been hired by crimelord Vincenzo Delangello to steal another item, le Régent Diamant, but she had a bout of kleptomania.
 After escaping from P.I.
 Kowalski (and sacrificing the fan to escape), she understands that she has psychological problems and seeks help from psychotherapist Ruben Brandt, specialized in treating artistic souls.
 Brandt recommends to "possess your problems to conquer them".
 She discovers that Brandt has panic attacks and nightmares in front of the Venus of Urbino painting, so to help him and to demonstrate the progress of the therapy, she recruits the doctor's other patients (former bodyguard Bye-Bye Joe and thieves Membrano Bruno and Fernando) to steal the painting for him - literally possessing his problem to conquer it.
 Brandt sees that the method works, and reveals to them that he has nightmares about twelve other paintings.
 The group travels the world stealing those paintings in daring heists.
 The press speaks of "The Collector" as the thief, since these paintings cannot be sold even on the black market so the thief is stealing those for him or herself.
 The insurance company puts a reward on the Collector in addition to putting Kowalski on her trail; Delangello looks for the Collector too, understanding Mimi is at least linked to the Collector.